zetachang/react.rb/README.md

 ### More complicated one

 To hook into native ReactComponent life cycle, the native `this` will be passed to the class's initializer.
-And all corresponding life cycle methods (`componentDidMount`, etc) will be invoked on the instance using the corresponding snake-case method name.
+And all corresponding life cycle methods (`componentDidMount`, etc) will be invoked on the instance using the snake-case method name.

 ```ruby
 class HelloMessage